A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Structural patterns

 \pattern{Densely overlapping ego-networks.} The density (see \msref{measure:density}) or overlapness (see \msref{measure:overlapness}) of a hypergraph measures the extent to which its hyperedges overlap with one another. \cite{lee2021hyperedges} observed that, within {star} ego-networks (see \ccref{concept:ego_networks}), the density and overlapness of the star ego-networks in real-world hypergraphs are substantially greater than those in random hypergraphs {obtained by the \hypercl model (see \ccref{nullmodel:hypercl}).} This implies that hyperedges in real-world hypergraphs are more locally overlapping than those in random counterparts, which is also related to high transitivity (see \ptref{pat:high_transitivity}).

-\pattern{Community structures.} {Communities (see \conceptref{concept:hypergraph_community}) are prevalent in real-world hypergraphs, as \cite{giroire2022preferential} numerically demonstrated the strength of community structures using an extended notion of modularity} {(see \measureref{measure:modularity})}. \cite{contisciani2022inference} observed the prevalence of overlapping communities in real-world hypergraphs and proposed a statistical method to detect such communities. \cite{lotito2023hyperlink} further observed hierarchical {(i.e., communities are further divided into smaller communities)} and multi-scale {(i.e., communities exist at various scales)} {community} structures in real-world hypergraphs.
-Notably, \cite{torres2021and} pointed out, different hypergraph representations of the same raw data can display different community structures.
+\pattern{Community structures.} {Communities (see \conceptref{concept:hypergraph_community}) are prevalent in real-world hypergraphs, {as demonstrated by the strong community structures quantified using an extended notion of (normalized) cut (see \measureref{measure:cut})~\citep{veldt2022hypergraph,veldt2020local,li2017inhomogeneous,hayashi2020hypergraphRW}, conductance (see \measureref{measure:conductance})~\citep{hein2013total,veldt2020local,takai2020hypergraph}, and modularity (see \measureref{measure:modularity})~\citep{giroire2022preferential}}. } \cite{contisciani2022inference} observed the prevalence of overlapping communities in real-world hypergraphs and proposed a statistical method to detect such communities. \cite{lotito2023hyperlink} further observed hierarchical {(i.e., communities are further divided into smaller communities)} and multi-scale {(i.e., communities exist at various scales)} {community} structures in real-world hypergraphs.
+Notably, \cite{torres2021and} pointed out that different hypergraph representations of the same raw data can display different community structures.

+\pattern{Dense subhypergraphs.} Real-world hypergraphs often exhibit dense substructures (see \conceptref{concept:dense_substructure}), characterized by high density (see \measureref{measure:density}) or high overlapness (see \measureref{measure:overlapness}).
+Their existence is related to the repeated co-occurrence of the same (or similar) set of nodes across multiple hyperedges~\citep{lee2021hyperedges,benson2018sequences}.
+Some studies have shown that real-world hypergraphs tend to exhibit denser subhypergraphs than random hypergraphs~\citep{chodrow2020configuration,lee2021hyperedges}.